veronica1013/Prosper_Loan_Dataset_Data_Wrangling/README.md

 ## 3.0 Summary of Findings

->It was noted that borrowers who had less repayment term period of 12 months were able to complete their loan payments. majority of those who had high prosper score and recommendations scores had current loans and others completed paying their loans.
+> 1. It was noted that borrowers who had less repayment term period of 12 months were able to complete their loan payments. majority of those who had high prosper score and recommendations scores had current loans and others completed paying their loans.
 High income earners with income range of above 100,000 dollars secured loans with long term period.

-> Borrowers who had a high number of open and current revolving accounts had current loans or completed paying their loans.
+> 2. Borrowers who had a high number of open and current revolving accounts had current loans or completed paying their loans.
 Most borrowers took loans for home improvement which was category one on the listing category.
 It was also evident form the count plot that majority of the home owners took loans.

-> Borrowers with a long term payment period 36 and 60 months were the majority of defaulters while those with short term repayment period of 12 months were able to repay their loans.
+> 3. Borrowers with a long term payment period 36 and 60 months were the majority of defaulters while those with short term repayment period of 12 months were able to repay their loans.

-> There was a link on the income debt ration to loan status.
+> 4. There was a link on the income debt ration to loan status.
 The borrowers with high debt to income ratio defaulted their loans and also had most of their loans in past due.
 I also noted that the borrowers with loans that had high borrowers rate defaulted their loans.

-> When considering to give a loan, the features for consideration are:
+> 5. When considering to give a loan, the features for consideration are:
 a.
 Income to debt ratio,
 b.
 Revolving Accounts
 c.
 Current Revolving Accounts